 The Pros and Cons of Fixed-Price Contracts

 These contracts also take longer to prep and leave little room for error or flexibility.
-If the client comes to the table with a new request that goes beyond the defined scope, you will have to reprice the project based on these new expectations.
+If the client comes to the table with a new request beyond the defined scope, you will have to reprice the project based on these new expectations.

 The Alternative: Time and Material Contracts